LGBTIQ+ Australians: suicidal thoughts and behaviours and self-harm

 Suicide attempts and suicidal thoughts among PL3 participants

-The visualisation below includes 4 charts that users can navigate between to view the PL3 data for suicidal thoughts and attempts broken down by either state and territory of residence, gender, sexual orientation or age group.
+The visualisation includes PL3 data for suicidal thoughts and attempts broken down by sexual orientation, gender, state and territory of residence, or age group.

-The visualisation includes 4 charts that users can navigate between to view the PL3 data for suicidal thoughts and attempts broken down by either state and territory of residence, gender, sexual orientation or age group.
+The visualisation includes PL3 data for suicidal thoughts and attempts broken down by sexual orientation, gender, state and territory of residence, or age group.

 Nationally, around three-quarters (75%) of PL3 participants had experienced suicidal thoughts and around one third (30%) reported attempting suicide in their lifetimes.